carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

    executed is obtained.
 2. A pointer to the kernel descriptor (see :ref:`amdgpu-amdhsa-kernel-descriptor`) of the kernel to execute is obtained.
-   It must be for a kernel that is contained in a code object that that was loaded by an HSA compatible runtime on the kernel agent with which the AQL queue is associated.
+   It must be for a kernel that is contained in a code object that was loaded by an HSA compatible runtime on the kernel agent with which the AQL queue is associated.
 3. Space is allocated for the kernel arguments using the HSA compatible runtime allocator for a memory region with the kernarg property for the kernel agent that will execute the kernel.
 It must be at least 16-byte aligned.